-- DEVELOPING the property in ways that reflect positively on the Foundation and the University; and
+- DEVELOPING the property in ways that reflect positively on the Foundation and the University

 From time to time, the Foundation has received indications of interest in the property from potential buyers.

-The Foundation is confident that the path embarked upon, once it reaches its conclusion, can represent a win for everyone:
+The Foundation is confident that the path we have embarked upon, once it reaches its conclusion, can represent a win for everyone:

 - The Foundation fulfills its mission and legal duty to maximize the return on its investment.

-- The City Airport Authority benefit from major private investment.
+- The City and Airport Authority benefit from major private investment.